For Health Professionals

 About Newborn Screening in Wisconsin

 Wisconsin’s Newborn Screening Program strives to provide the best service possible for infants and their families.
 Newborn screening began in 1965 with testing for phenylketonuria (PKU), a rare genetic condition.
-Currently, the program screens for 45 conditions including hearing loss.
+Currently, the program screens for 45 conditions including hearing loss and congenital critical heart conditions.
+We are currently conducting a Pompe disease newborn screening pilot project.
 In addition to screening all newborns for these conditions, the program plays a crucial part in the care of infants who are diagnosed with these conditions.
 Newborn Screening has prevented death and disability for hundreds of Wisconsin citizens since its inception because these conditions can be successfully treated when detected early.

 Before your baby leaves the hospital, a few drops of blood from your baby's heel are put onto a special test paper and sent to the Wisconsin State Lab of Hygiene to be tested.
 The test is simple and safe.
 Some babies cry when their heel is pricked, but the discomfort lasts only a short time.
 There is a small risk of infection when the heel is pricked.
 This risk is very low.

 The newborn screen is most accurate if your baby’s blood is taken after the first 24 hours of his or her life.
-If your baby's newborn screening heelstick was done before 24 hours of age, your doctor may ask you to repeat the test when your baby is 1 to 2 weeks old.
+If your baby's newborn screening heelstick was done before 24 hours of age, your doctor may ask you to repeat the test.
 However, if your baby was born prematurely or needed special care after birth, the timing of repeat testing may be different.
 Your baby's doctor will receive a report with the test results.
 Before you leave the hospital, make sure your doctor has a current phone number or address so they can reach you if the test result is abnormal.
 If you do not have a phone, leave the number of a friend or relative who can find you.

 The Newborn Screening Program, administered by the Wisconsin Department of Health Services, has a Newborn Screening Advisory Group whose members include health care professionals, public health professionals, and most importantly, parents.
 This group's role is to help ensure that the program succeeds in screening, diagnosing, and treating all Wisconsin newborns for a variety of treatable conditions present at birth.